This page is designed to answer the following questions:

 You may become suspicious that abuse is taking place if you notice a change in an individual’s behaviour or personality.
 For example, covering up unexplained bruising or getting upset because they are unable to pay their bills.

-It could be that there are perfectly valid reasons for these changes, however if you have any concerns at all you should ALWAYS follow your organisation’s safeguarding policies and procedures.
-This will often mean reporting your concerns to your manager or nominated safeguarding who will be tasked with following it up swiftly.
+It could be that there are perfectly valid reasons for these changes, however, if you have any concerns at all you should ALWAYS follow your organisation’s safeguarding policies and procedures to report them.
+This is part of your duty of care towards the individuals that you support.
+You will usually report your concerns to your manager or a nominated safeguarding lead who will then be tasked with following it up swiftly.

-If you feel that your concerns are not being taken seriously or not being dealt with properly or quickly enough, you should escalate it to senior management.
-If it is still not being handled to your satisfaction you should escalate to external agencies – this may include social services, the individual’s advocate, police or the CQC.
+If you feel that your concerns are not being taken seriously, not being dealt with properly or quickly enough or that your manager is implicated, you should escalate it to senior management.
+If it is still not being handled to your satisfaction you should escalate to external agencies – this may include social services (adult care), the individual’s advocate, the police or the CQC.
 Your organisation’s whistleblowing policy will guide you in this process.

 Responding to alleged abuse

-If an individual discloses to you that they have been abused, you should show sensitivity, reassurance and take thm seriously, however do not make any promises that you cannot keep.
-Even if the individual asks you to keep it as a secret, you must still pass on the information following organisational policies and procedures.
-You should explain to them that it is your duty to report it.
+If an individual discloses to you that they have been abused, you should show sensitivity, provide reassurance and take them seriously.
+Listen to them and tell them that they did the right thing and it was not their fault.
+However, do not make any promises that you cannot keep.
+Even if the individual asks you to keep it a secret, you must still pass on the information following organisational policies and procedures.
+You should explain to them that it is your duty to report it to prevent further harm to them or others.

-However, you shouldn’t try to investigate their allegations yourself or confront the person whom they alleged abused them – this is the job of the professionals such as the police or social services.
+However, you shouldn’t try to investigate their allegations yourself or confront the person who allegedly abused them – this is the job of the professionals such as the police or social services.

 As soon as is practicably possible, you should make a factual written statement of what you have been told.
 Ensure it is accurate and legible and does not contain your own personal views or hearsay.
 It should also be signed and dated.